Enjoy these

 Pez

-will make you lock your doors, hide under a blanket, and find
+make you lock your doors, hide under a blanket, and find comfort in the

 Petey